inko-lang/website/source/manual/virtual-machine/instructions.html.md

 ### ProcessSetBlocking

 Marks or unmarks the current process as performing a blocking operation.
-When marking a process as blocking, the VM moves it to a secondary thread pool.
+When marking a process as blocking, the VM moves it to a blocking thread pool.
 When the mark is unset, the VM moves the process back to the primary thread pool.

 This instruction takes one argument: a register containing a boolean that indicates the blocking state of the process.

-If the process is already running in the secondary pool, this instruction does nothing.
+If the process is already running in the blocking pool, this instruction does nothing.

 ### ProcessIdentifier